nashville-software-school/server-side-dotnet-curriculum/book-1-foundations/chapters/extravert-date.md

 1. Set the `AvailableUntil` property on the new `Plant` with the date created in the previous step.

 ## Refactoring the app to use `AvailableUntil`

-1. Update the view that shows the plants available for adoption to only include plants that are not sold _and_ are still available.
+Update the view that shows the plants available for adoption to only include plants that are not sold _and_ are still available.
 You will have to compare the plant's `AvailableUntil` property to `DateTime.Now` to check this.
-1. Update the "Number of Available Plants" statistic to take this property into account as well.

 Up Next: [App Statistics](./extravert-stats.md)